 When Jefty goes away on a hunting trip, Pete and Lily finally get together and when Jefty returns certain that he’s going to marry Lily, we see the calculating demented personality emerge.
-He’s not about to let Pete take Lily away from him, and devises a way to frame him for stealing money from the road house’s profits.
+He’s not about to let Pete take Lily away from him and devises a way to frame him for stealing money from the roadhouse’s profits.
 Pete is brought up on criminal charges, but Jefty pretends to be merciful and convinces the judge to release Pete into his custody.
 What that really means is that Pete will be under Jefty’s control and if he steps out of line once, he winds up going to prison for a long time.
-Pete’s subjected systematic psychological torture.
-Jefty makes Pete, Lily and Susie come with him to his cabin near the Canadian border, where he will pretend to have shot Pete trying to escape.
+Pete’s subjected to systematic psychological torture.
+Jefty makes Pete, Lily, and Susie come with him to his cabin near the Canadian border, where he will pretend to have shot Pete trying to escape.
 While he and Lily make a run for it, Susie manages to find proof of Jefty’s plot to kill Pete and follows after them, but for all her self-sabotaging intrepidness, Jefty shoots her when she tries to warn them.

 Edna Tucker (Marie Windsor) “A man could spend the rest of his life trying to remember what he shouldn’t have said.”

 Garfield began his Enterprise Productions an independent studio, when he wanted to break with the status quo of Hollywood.
 He founded it in 1946 after his contract with Warner Bros. ended.
 The first picture produced through his studio which earned several Oscar nominations is Body and Soul, one of the finest boxing films in the noir canon.